akyrillidis/akyrillidis.github.io/pubs/index.md

 ## Journals
 + Quoc Tran Dinh, Anastasios Kyrillidis and Volkan Cevher, [*``Composite self-concordant minimization"*](/pubs/Journals/TranDinhKyrillidisCevher_ComSelfMin2013.pdf), Journal of Machine Learning Research, 16(Mar):371−416, 2015.
-###### + Abstract
-asdas We propose a variable metric framework for minimizing the sum of a self-concordant function and a possibly non-smooth convex function, endowed with an easily computable proximal operator.
-We theoretically establish the convergence of our framework without relying on the usual Lipschitz gradient assumption on the smooth part.
-An important highlight of our work is a new set of analytic step-size selection and correction procedures based on the structure of the problem.
-We describe concrete algorithmic instances of our framework for several interesting applications and demonstrate them numerically on both synthetic and real data.

 + Michail Vlachos, Nikolaos Freris and Anastasios Kyrillidis, [*``Compressive mining: fast and optimal data mining in the compressed domain"*](/pubs/Journals/optimalBounds_VLDB.pdf), Very Large Data Bases (VLDB) Journal, Volume 24 Issue 1, February 2015.
 + Quoc Tran-Dinh, Anastasios Kyrillidis and Volkan Cevher, [*``An inexact proximal path-following algorithm for constrained convex minimization"*](/pubs/Journals/TranDinh_etal_PFPN_2013.pdf), SIAM Journal on Optimization (SIOPT), vol. 24, num.
 4, p.
 1718-1745, 2014.
 + Anastasios Kyrillidis and George.
 N. Karystinos, [*``Fixed-rank Rayleigh quotient maximization by an M-PSK sequence"*](/pubs/Journals/05_journal_rankDcomplex_final_v21.pdf), IEEE Trans. on Communications, Volume:62, Issue:3, pages 961-975, 2014.